TasneemZh/Git-Practice/README.md

 2 - Create a local repository with some files

-3 - On the HyperTerminal, write:
+3 - On the HyperTerminal, type:

 - cd Git-Practice